-The Ferrara training centre for employees and suppliers In 2022, the Ferrara Training Centre was inaugurated, a structure conceived to promote the integration of physical and virtual learning environments, designing customised training processes according to different learning objectives and promoting the development of on-line and off-line learning communities.
+The Ferrara training centre for employees and suppliers

+In 2022, the Ferrara Training Centre was inaugurated, a structure conceived to promote the integration of physical and virtual learning environments, designing customised training processes according to different learning objectives and promoting the development of on-line and off-line learning communities.

 This centre was used as part of the Employability project, initiated in cooperation with the personnel selection company Manpower.
 Its objective is to acquire talented people (about 300 new hires) throughout the country, particularly those with a technical and operational profile.
 This is an important project on employability that will provide the Hera Group with additional key resources to meet the challenges of the energy transition.
-The project will provide 80 hours of training per capita for operational profiles and 240 hours per capita for technical profiles.
+The project will provide 80 hours of training per capita for operational profiles.